sokil/php-state/README.md

 ### Configuration

-Machine may be configured by using configuration in different formats.
+Machine may be configured directly in code, as in sample above.
+But also it may be configured by using configuration in files of different formats.
 Currenly supported are YAML, JSON and php array files.

 ```php
 <?php